alfredjaeckel/BA_Prototype/README.md

 These instruction are only tested for macOS steps on other operating systems might vary slightly.

-If you have any questions or feedback, please contact me at alfredjackel@zedat.fu-berlin.de
+If you have any questions or feedback, please contact me at alfred.thomas.jaeckel@gmail.com